Douglas H. Paal

-Paal founded the Asia Pacific Policy Center in the mid-1990s, a non-profit research organization hosted conferences and published a few reports on issues related to U.S. policy in Asia.
+Paal founded the Asia Pacific Policy Center in the mid-1990s, a non-profit research organization that hosted conferences and published a few reports on issues related to U.S. policy in Asia.
 There were allegations that the organization "functioned less like a think tank than a high-end consultancy or even a lobbying firm.
 According to former employees, the center's work was almost entirely geared to servicing the needs of its governmental and corporate funders."
 The list of "'clients,' as they were apparently often called" included the government of Malaysia, which was thought to have given millions of dollars in contributions.
 The abuse of non-profit status was heavily discussed in the lead-up to Paal's nomination as director of AIT, and helped to delay his appointment.

 Prior to his service on the National Security Council, Paal worked on the U.S. State Department Policy Planning Staff and at the U.S. Embassies in Singapore and Beijing.
 He also worked as a senior analyst and Deputy National Intelligence Officer for the CIA.
 He served as a U.S. Navy officer in Vietnam and studied Japanese in Tokyo, after graduating with bachelor's and master's degrees in Chinese Studies and Asian History from Brown University and a PhD in History and East Asian Languages from Harvard University.

 Paal has written and spoken widely on U.S. policy in Asia and Asian affairs, his articles and interviews being published and broadcast by The New York Times, The Wall Street Journal, South China Morning Post, The National Interest, Korea Times, The Washington Times, Far Eastern Economic Review, RIA Novosti, World Politics Review, C-SPAN, BBC, PBS, and CCTV.
 He has also published numerous commentaries and policy papers through the Carnegie Endowment for International Peace.

+In 2020, Paal, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

 Paal resides with his wife, Betsy A. Fitzgerald, in Bethesda, Maryland.
 They have two daughters, Alice, who served as a Peace Corps volunteer in Mauritania, and Victoria, a lawyer in San Francisco.